huzaifa-aslam/blog-site-with-gatsby/src/pages/posts/001-first-posts.md

 first-post
 Note that the development build is not optimized.
-To create a production build, use gatsby buildNote that the development build is not optimized.
+To create a production build, use gatsby buildNote that the development build is not optimized.To create a production build, use gatsby buildNote that the development build is not optimizedTo create a production build, use gatsby buildNote that the development build is not optimizedTo create a production build, use gatsby buildNote that the development build is not optimizedTo create a production build, use gatsby buildNote that the development build is not optimized
 To create a production build, use gatsby buildNote that the development build is not optimized.
 To create a production build, use gatsby buildNote that the development build is not optimized.
 To create a production build, use gatsby build